tiaradwiputri/time-series/quiz.md

  - [ ] HoltWinters(train, beta = F)
  - [ ] HoltWinters(train, beta = F, gamma = F)

 Now let's explore another method to forecast our `train_theft` data using ARIMA algorithm.
-Let's build ARIMA model using `stlm()` function and store it under `model_arima` object.
+Let's build ARIMA model using `stlm()` function and set the method argument is `arima` then store it under `model_arima` object.

 ```
 # your code here